Queensland Snow

 -7

 ‘Job done’ Girraween National Park, Queensland, 4th July 1984.
+Photo courtesy of Ulrike

 For many children, the excitement of freshly fallen snow and the magical transformation it makes of a familiar world is seldom forgotten.
-For those who have never seen snow, stories of: white Christmases; Artic adventure; the conquest of high mountains; winter holidays in exotic countries; and fairy tales set in unfamiliar snow bound countries infuse a powerful mythology one that lasts into adult life.
+For those who have never seen snow, stories of white Christmases; Artic adventure; the conquest of high mountains; winter holidays in exotic countries; and fairy tales set in unfamiliar snow bound countries infuse a powerful mythology one that lasts into adult life.

 For those who don’t live among the eternal snows, but where snow is more rarely experienced such as South-East Queensland, winter snowfall provides a diversion from the humdrum regularity of everyday life a period of imaginative escape a remnant of childhood dreams and fantasies.
-Unusual falls of snow can transform people, making them more gregarious, good humored and generous of spirit.
-When it snows in Queensland, many folk pack up their cars with warm cloths, children and excitement, and head for the Queensland snow line.

 Macintosh HD:Users:s363497:Desktop:10852960_510815479085537_925800929_n.jpg